M3 Surgery 900 Junior Surgery Clerkship

 Rural Rotation Policies and Procedures

-• One 4-week block of the 8-week Surgery 900 rotation may be spent at an approved rural site.
+- One block of the Surgery 900 rotation may be spent at an approved rural site.
 The student must be approved for the rural rotation.
-The " Request to Take a Required Third Year Clerkship at a Non-KUMC Location" form must be completed in its entirety for each request and submitted to the Clerkship Administrator.

-• The student taking the rural rotation must be present at KU Medical Center for the first day Orientation, the Mid-Clerkship Feedback Session, the Oral Case Presentation and Exam, and the NBME "Shelf" Examination.
+- The student taking the rural rotation must be present at KU Medical Center for Orientation week, the Mid-Clerkship Feedback Session, the Exam, and the NBME "Shelf" Examination.

 Printable Forms